The Copenhagen Masters 2 meta - VCT 2022

 The least played agents

 It's a first for Cypher, who is one of the least popular agents.
-We already felt a lack of interest in this character during the Reykjavik Masters, with a pick rate down from 27.5% to 12.5% since the Valorant Champions.
+We already felt a lack of interest in this character during the Reykjavik Masters, with a pick rate down from 27.5% at 12.5% since the Valorant Champions.
 The Agent has only been played on 3 maps in this new tournament.
 As a result, Cypher's stats drop even further, to 2.3%.
 This setback is not a coincidence.
 Knowing that the Agent represents a financial drain, professional teams have turned to other, more profitable Presidia and more impactful, even in Attack, such as Viper or Chamber.

 If Reyna was already not very present in Reykjavik, her situation has worsened in Copenhagen.
 Selected on 5 maps during the first LAN, she simply disappears from the compositions on this second competition.
 This can easily be explained by the interest players had in Fade, Breach, Omen and KAYO.
 All of these agents have the ability to hinder enemies, as Reyna does with the Oeillade, but are also more versatile.
 This makes them more interesting and easier to integrate into team executions, compared to Reyna.